Hundreds of thousands take to streets in London demanding second Brexit vote

 With just over five months until Britain is due to leave there is no clarity about what a future trade deal with the EU will look like and some rebels in May’s Conservative Party have threatened to vote down a deal if she clinches one.

-James McGrory, one of the organisers of the march, said voters should have the chance to change their minds because the decision will impact their lives for generations.
+James McGrory, one of the organizers of the march, said voters should have the chance to change their minds because the decision will impact their lives for generations.

 “People think the Brexit negotiations are a total mess, they have no faith in the government to deliver the promises that were made, partly because they cannot be delivered,” he said.